defuncart/elola/README.md

 Once a branch is merged into *master*, it is automatically deleted.

+A simple CI pipeline is used to automatically test each feature before being merged into *master*:

+- Static code analysis
+- Unit & widget tests
+- AOT compilation
+- Android build
+- iOS build
+- Web build

 ## Contributing

 The project isn't actively looking for contributors, however feel free to contact James here on GitHub or [Twitter](https://twitter.com/defuncart).